The Early Years

 I learned to load a Nagra when I was 6 years old, and it’s been quite a ride from there.
 An internship at a serious games lab found me recording, editing and installing dialogue and pretty soon I was doing that full time.
 After a few years at USC, the group I was a part of spun out to develop language software for the DoD.
 That meant cramped offices, expensive coffee, and working in 3 or more languages at a time.

 After a few years in startup land I jumped back to USC as staff at the Institute for Creative Technologies (USC ICT).
-I helped design and run human computer interaction studies with one of the research times, then jumped over to the ICT’s in house games team, developing location based and laptop based training systems.
+I helped design and run human computer interaction studies with one of the research teams, then jumped over to the ICT’s in house games team, developing location based, VR/MR, and laptop based training systems.
 I managed dialogue production and sound design, along with creative services from punch up writing to video production.
-In the Spring of 2018, I transitioned to managing a webdev team full time, working with clients in Army Futures Command on a long running project around crowdsourced futures ideation, coordinating online efforts with in person workshops, Army events, and other foresight organizations.
+In the Spring of 2018, I transitioned to managing a webdev team full time, working with clients in Army Futures Command on a long running project around crowd-sourced futures ideation, coordinating online efforts with in person workshops, Army events, and other foresight organizations.